emadigan/MySpQL/README.md

 # MySpQL
-We don't know the point of this either.
+We wanted to try and incorporate the Amazon Echo's voice recognition functionality into the world of database manipulation.
+Why exactly?
+Because it sounded cool!